mahaboobtech/pipalldependies/README.md

 # pipalldependies

-well this is the code which is used to get all the dependies and then update like other github repository does like pip3 install -r requirments.txt
+well this is the code which is used to get all the python pip dependies and then update like other github repository does like pip3 install -r requirments.txt

-so i would like to do  that so i prepared this code note : this works for linux only
+so i would like to do like that so i prepared this code note : this works for linux only

-i know there is other single line command but this is my code feels me happy
+i know there is other single line command but this is my code feels me happy , useful and  understandable

 okay lets begun